Remarks on the minimal model theory for log surfaces in the analytic setting: Minimal model program

-\begin{rem} If $(X, Y, W, \pi, \Delta)$ satisfies the conditions $(\bigstar)$ and \begin{itemize} \item[(A')] every prime divisor on $X$ which is mapped into $W$ is $\mathbb{Q}$-Cartier, \end{itemize} then we can run the $(K_X+\Delta)$-MMP over $Y$ around $W$ as above.
+\begin{remark} If $(X, Y, W, \pi, \Delta)$ satisfies the conditions $(\bigstar)$ and \begin{enumerate} \item[(A')] every prime divisor on $X$ which is mapped into $W$ is $\mathbb{Q}$-Cartier, \end{enumerate} then we can run the $(K_X+\Delta)$-MMP over $Y$ around $W$ as above.
 Moreover, $(X_i, Y, W, \pi_i, \Delta_i)$ satisfies the condition $(\bigstar)$ and every prime divisor on $X_i$ which is mapped into $W$ is $\mathbb{Q}$-Cartier for every $i$.
-This can be proved in the same way as in the proof of Theorem \ref{Theorem 3.5}, by Remark \ref{Remark 3.4}. \end{rem}
+This can be proved in the same way as in the proof of Theorem \ref{thm: MMP}, by Remark \ref{rem: A' preserves conditions}. \end{remark}